goldet/goldet/README.md

 ### I'm learning to make my project ideas come alive as a full stack developer.
 [LinkedIn](https://www.linkedin.com/in/golde-tischler/) [Twitter](https://twitter.com/GoldeCodes)

+Currently working on a freelance coding web application as my final group project at [CodeOp]!
-Currently working on a food waste reduction, community sharing app as one of my final projects at [CodeOp](https://codeop.tech/?utm_source=AdWords&utm_medium=Search_ads&utm_campaign=Codeop_Brand&utm_id=Codeop_Brand&gclid=CjwKCAiA0JKfBhBIEiwAPhZXD2kWa23frp881s8q3bvZK-5htZPvlbQcUzhSmTRsKeWn7dyBTSfz0xoCTrsQAvD_BwE)!
+Continuing to work on a food waste reduction, community sharing app (https://codeop.tech/?utm_source=AdWords&utm_medium=Search_ads&utm_campaign=Codeop_Brand&utm_id=Codeop_Brand&gclid=CjwKCAiA0JKfBhBIEiwAPhZXD2kWa23frp881s8q3bvZK-5htZPvlbQcUzhSmTRsKeWn7dyBTSfz0xoCTrsQAvD_BwE)!

 I love learning about science, technology, story telling, and history.
 I'm fascinated by understanding the mechanisms of how things work and how that translates to the way we interact with the world.